Sustainable Procurement Tools

 Award criteria are used to determine which economic operator is best placed to deliver a contract.
 A contracting authority has discretion to determine what award criteria to apply but questions asked at this stage cannot duplicate questions already asked at the selection stage.
 This is because at this stage suppliers are being assessed on the merits of tenders themselves rather than their suitability to tender.
 The criteria should allow objective comparison of tenders, be published in advance (in the contract notice) and not discriminate/favour potential contractors.

-Contract requirements in setting out the award criteria in the specification, it is important to conceptualise these by including an overview of the contractual conditions the contracting authority expects to build into the final contract.
+Contract requirements: in setting out the award criteria in the specification, it is important to contextualise these by including an overview of the contractual conditions the contracting authority expects to build into the final contract.
 Taking a relevant and proportionate approach provides the best means to encourage competition.
 Below are some best practice examples:

 Example 1